j-holub/Node-MPV/readme.md

 * `socket` specifies the socket **mpv** opens
 * `time_update` the time interval in seconds, how often **mpv** should report the current time position, when playing a song or video
 * `verbose` will print various information on the console
+* `already_running` will not spawn a mpv process and will instead listen to the ipc socket.
+Note that in this case, if you send the quit command to quit mpv, you won't be able to restart it from Node since the module will consider it already running.

 You can also provide an optional second argument, an Array containing **mpv** command line options.
 A list of available arguments can be found in the [documentation](https://mpv.io/manual/stable/#options)